A Beginner's Guide To SPS Corals

 Colour in SPS Corals

-The tendancy of SPS corals to tighly regulate their tissue content has resulting in a truly stunning variety of colour morphs and mutations, both on the reef and in marine aquaculture.
+The tendency of SPS corals to tightly regulate their tissue content has resulting in a truly stunning variety of colour morphs and mutations, both on the reef and in marine aquaculture.
 Names such as Superman Montipora, Forest Fire Digitata and Strawberry Shortcake give an idea of just how much of an endless variety there is.
 As such, an SPS dominated reef tank can be a true explosion of colour when healthy, resembling a painting in many cases.
 Bear in mind however, that a single SPS colony may not stay one colour forever, Acropora especially, has been known to change colour quite dramatically, especially when moving from one system to another, as a result of differing parameters and lighting conditions.

 Care Requirements